mendix/docs/howto/getting-started/create-a-to-do-app-4.md

 There is no need to refresh in the client due to the *Move out, hide* behavior of the List view swipe widget.
 </div>

-## 4 Run the App and Simulate Touch Behavior of Mobile Device
+## 4 Running the App and Simulating Touch Behavior of Mobile Device

 The app is now finished.
 Follow these steps to run the app and view it on a simulated mobile device:

 1. Save all changes and run the app locally.